 Buttermilk is a beginner's dream come true.
 Show up any day of the week and you will find yourself surrounded by smiling kids zooming down the gentle rolling runs that cover the mountain.

 With parking right next to the slopes, wide-open beginner runs on Panda Peak, and world-class ski instructors, Buttermilk is an approachable mountain for those new to skiing.
-For more advanced skiers, the Tiehack lift on Buttermilk offers access to challenging terrain that seems slightly out of place on a beginner-focused mountain.
+For more advanced skiers, the Tiehack lift on Buttermilk offers access to challenging terrain that is uncrowded thanks to its location on a beginner-centric mountain.

 Buttermilk is also a local favorite when it comes to uphill skiing or skinning.
 Look for the blaze orange signs marking the uphill route.